intermix/utilities/README.md

 ### User Analytics

-Will outpu a CSV to STDOUT that contains user statistics for the past 7 days.
+Will output a CSV to STDOUT that contains user statistics for the past 7 days.

 #### Usage